 - Discrimination against women in accessing international humanitarian aid

 - Forcible evictions of women in conflict situations

 Submission of Claims

-All claims must be signed and submitted in writing by e-mail or regular mail.
+All claims must be signed and submitted in writing by e-mail, and directed to the CSW Communications Procedure.
 However, the author's identity is not made known to the Government(s) concerned unless she/he agrees to the disclosure.